-In response to the Supreme Court of Canada decision interpreting Section 35 of the Constitution Act of 1982, the Department of Fisheries and Oceans provided communal licences to Aboriginal groups of Labrador for food, social and ceremonial purposes (FSC).
-Between 1999 and 2005, a FSC fishery was conducted by members of the Labrador Inuit Association (LIA) in the north as well as the Lake Melville area, both located in SFA 1.
+In response to the Supreme Court of Canada decision interpreting Section 35 of the Constitution Act of 1982, the Department of Fisheries and Oceans provided resource access to Aboriginal groups of Labrador for Food, Social and Ceremonial purposes (FSC).
+Between 1999 and 2005, a FSC fishery was made available for members of the Labrador Inuit Association (LIA) in the north as well as the Lake Melville area, both located in SFA 1.
 In 2006, with the signing of the LIA Land Claims Agreement, a subsistence fishery with the Nunatsiavut Government which is the successor organization to the LIA was negotiated (Figure 2).
 The Innu Nation also fished for salmon in Lake Melville from the community of Sheshatshiu and further north from the community of Natuashish.
-In 2004, members of the Nunatukavut Community Council (formerly Labrador Métis Nation) on the south coast of Labrador negotiated a subsistence fishery with the Department of Fisheries and Oceans in the area between Fish Cove Point and Cape St. Charles, located in SFA 2 (Figures 1 and 2).
+In 2004, members of the Nunatukavut Community Council (formerly Labrador Métis Nation) on the south coast of Labrador negotiated a subsistence fishery with the Department of Fisheries and Oceans in the area between Fish Cove Point and Cape St. Charles, located in SFA 2 (Figure 2).

-All FSC fisheries are controlled through the issuance of a communal licence by Fisheries and Oceans Canada (DFO) which includes carcass tags for all harvested fish.
+All FSC fisheries are controlled through the issuance of a communal licence by Fisheries and Oceans Canada (DFO) which includes carcass tags.
 Carcass tags are required for all harvested salmon in these fisheries and an allocation of tags is provided to each group which limits the harvest which can be taken.
-In 2014, the total number of carcass tags issued was 15,700 tags.
+In 2015, the total number of carcass tags issued was 16,200 tags.
 The fishing gear used is gillnets.

 There are a number of management measures implemented in all three of the licences.
 These include:

-- Monofilament netting not permitted
+- monofilament netting not permitted;

-- A maximum length of 25 fathoms of net per designated fisher
+- a maximum length of 25 fathoms of net per designated fisher;

-- Net must be set in a straight line
+- net must be set in a straight line;

-- Fishers must remove their nets from the water between the hours of 6:00 p.m.
-Sunday to 6:00 p.m.
-Monday
+- no fishing (nets must be removed from the water) between the hours of 6:00 p.m.
+Sunday and 6:00 p.m.
+Monday;

-- Gear must be tended every 24 hours
+- gear must be tended every 24 hours;

-- All harvested salmon must be tagged
+- all harvested salmon must be tagged;

-- Completed log book of catch must be submitted to DFO at the end of season.
+- completed log book of catch must be submitted to DFO at the end of season.